ibm-cloud-docs/EventStreams/mirroring.md

 ### Geographical location
 {: #geographical_location}

 As with any networking, the maximum achievable throughput is a factor of the distance over which the data is transmitted (due to the increasing latency and packet loss).
 This affects the maximum throughput which can be achieved between the source and target instances.
-It is recommended to place the target service instances in as geographically close location as possible to the source.
+Place the target service instances in as geographically close location as possible to the source.

 The following table provides guidance for the achievable throughputs: